Algernon Percy, 10th Earl of Northumberland: Career; 1615–1642

 Despite his imprisonment, Percy spent long periods with his father, who attempted to supervise and control his education, which followed the normal path for nobility of the period. from 1615 to 1618, he attended St John's College, Cambridge, then studied law at the Middle Temple in London.
 In 1618, he and his tutor, Edward Dowse, began a six-year tour of Europe, including visits to the Dutch Republic, Italy, and France.

 After returning to England in 1624, he was elected MP for Sussex, then Chichester.
-In March 1626, he moved to the House of Lords, becoming known as "Lord Percy."
+In March 1626, he moved to the House of Lords, becoming known as "Baron Percy."
 When his father died in 1632, he succeeded to his title.

 In November 1626, he was appointed joint Lord Lieutenant of Cumberland, Westmorland, and Northumberland.
 Percy became a leader in the House of Lords of the faction opposed to Charles I's favourite, George Villiers, 1st Duke of Buckingham.

 Naval career

-Throughout the early 1630s, the 10th Earl attempted to ingratiate himself with Charles I's court, initially unsuccessfully, although his family connections in the queen's household did manage to get him admitted to the Order of the Garter in 1635.
+Throughout the early 1630s, the 10th Earl attempted to ingratiate himself with Charles I's court, initially unsuccessfully, although his family connections in the Queen's household did manage to get him admitted to the Order of the Garter in 1635.
 By 1636–1637, he was in good enough standing at court to be appointed admiral of the ship money fleet.
 Northumberland attempted to initiate naval reforms, often bypassing the lords of the admiralty and submitting his proposals directly to Charles I and the Privy Council.
 Although most historians would not consider Northumberland a Puritan, he did enforce the Oath of Supremacy on his fleet and removed three Catholic officers who refused to take the oath.

 Northumberland's first expedition as admiral in 1636 was to force Dutch ships fishing in waters claimed by England to purchase English fishing licences, in exchange for which the English fleet would offer protection from the Dunkirkers.
 If Dutch sea captains refused to purchase the licences, their nets were cut.

-Northumberland was less enthusiastic about his second expedition as admiral, which was to transport Spanish money to the Netherlands in 1637.
+Northumberland was less enthusiastic about his second expedition as admiral, which was to transport Spanish money to the Spanish Netherlands in 1637.
 His political faction was strongly pro-French and anti-Spanish, so he rankled at the thought of aiding the Spaniards.